microsoft/multimodal-ai/README.md

 Welcome to the Multimodal AI project!

-The Multimodal AI project aims deliver an enterprise-ready solution for customers that require Generative AI (Gen AI) solutions that go beyond text-based content by leveraging the latests advancements in multimodal Artificial intelligence models to implement generative AI solutions such as Retrieval Augmented Generation (RAG), image classification or video analysis, for content based based on text, images, audio and video.
+The Multimodal AI project goal is to deliver an enterprise-ready solution for customers that require Generative AI (Gen AI) solutions that go beyond text-based content, by leveraging the latests advancements in multimodal Artificial Intelligence models, to implement generative AI solutions such as Retrieval Augmented Generation (RAG), image classification or video analysis, for content based on text, images, audio and video.
 For images, the goal is to go beyond traditional Object Character Recognition (OCR) and generate embeddings on the actual image contents (colors, objects, locations, coordinates, etc).

 ## Deployment